 At PA BASS, bass serve as a springboard to learn about biology, stream ecology, habitat, watersheds, and warm water fisheries conservation.
 After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve as Conservation Ambassadors.

-Below are a few highlights of the PA Bass Field School.
+Below are a few highlights of the PA Bass field school curriculum.

 FISH DISSECTIONS